SU-CS308-22FA/Team8-AFRA/README.md

    $ npm run dev
    ```

-### Deploy the app to Heroku
+### For deploying the app to Heroku
-The code has the necessary scripts for heroku deployment.
+The code has all the necessary scripts for heroku deployment.
 All thats necessary is to set the env variables (as described above) from your heroku app settings!

-## How to report a bug ?
-## Known bugs

-## Developer Documentation